-We have implemented a data security management protocol that sets out policies for our data-related operations, including the collection, transmission, storage, sharing, destruction, backup and recovery of data.
-Our data security policies include mechanisms for customer privacy protection, data classification, monitoring, emergency response and management of third parties.
+Our data security policies include mechanisms covering customer privacy protection, data classification, monitoring, emergency response and management of third parties.
 We have a dedicated data security team that establishes and enforces procedures regarding the management of data security.
-In 2023, we obtained certification of the ISO27001 for information security management system.
+In 2023, we obtained the ISO27001 certification for information security management system.

-We have developed our internal policies and procedures with the goal of meeting industry standards and good practice.
-A few examples of our measures include (i) instituting a governance framework to ensure senior management are empowered to address any privacy issues, (ii) subjecting internal group data transfers to procedures providing for lawful transfer of data to protect the security of personal information, (iii) implementing international information security and data privacy standards, (iv) updating our policies and procedures pursuant to periodic security impact assessments, and (v) implementing a framework to ensure the protection of personal data of customers and notification of customers if a data leakage event were to occur.
+We have developed our internal policies and procedures with the goal of meeting industry standards and establishing good practices.
+A few examples of our measures include (i) instituting a governance framework to ensure senior management fully equipped with procedures and solution toolkits to address any privacy issues, (ii) standardizing internal group data transfers with procedures to ensure lawful transfer of data to protect the security of personal information, (iii) implementing international information security and data privacy standards, (iv) updating our policies and procedures pursuant to periodic security impact assessments, and (v) implementing a framework to ensure the protection of personal data of customers and notification of customers if a data leakage event were to occur.